kamil-kw/kamil_cv_1st_project/README.md

 ## 5. Development

-Multiple elements were changed during this journey, starting with the first wireframe for training reasons, this is my second respiratory which I used to create this project.
+I tried multiple layouts & elements in my second respiratory to provide the most user friendly interface.
+The design of the website and the content was created by myself, there was no design bots used to help with development.
+I have defined responsivness break points based on precentage of the most popular devices screen size used in 2021.
+The code was reviewed multiple times to ensure all dead codes are cleaned, and it's readable for the other testers/ users.
+CSS code was cleaned and condensed (in total over 200 lines of CSS code lines were removed) Code has been runned by HTML/ CSS beautifier to improve code outlook.

 * **All pages:**

-During the first days of the project I did use different pictures for positioning, however I changed it later for my own picture.
+During the first days of the project I did use different pictures for positioning, however I changed it later to my own picture.

-Original design was with only a gray color background, this changed recently to provide a more complimentary photo on top of which I was able to apply a gray transparent box to highlight the text section.
+Original design was with only a grey color background.
+I have changed that recently to provide a more complimentary photo to the hero image.
+Based on that, I was able to apply a grey transparent box to highlight the text section.

 ## 6. End Product